anthony-brindley/laravel-adminlte/readme.md

 This is a fresh copy of Laravel 5.2 with small modifications:

-- Integrated AdminLTE 2.3.2 with the following dependencies:
+- Integrated AdminLTE 2.3.2 and its dependencies
--- Bootstrap 3.3.6
+- Bootstrap 3.3.6
--- jQuery 2.2.1
+- jQuery 2.2.1
--- Font-Awesome 4.5.0
+- Font-Awesome 4.5.0
--- HTML5Shiv 3.7.3 (for older IE versions)
+- HTML5Shiv 3.7.3 (for older IE versions)
--- Respond.js 1.4.2 (for older IE versions)
+- Respond.js 1.4.2 (for older IE versions)
--- Ionicons 2.0.1
+- Ionicons 2.0.1
 - All dependencies can be managed via NPM and Laravel Elixir

 ## Installation